widgetti/solara/solara/website/pages/documentation/getting_started/content/04-tutorials/50-dash.md

+---
+title: Using Solara as an alternative to Dash
+description: If you are familiar with Dash, Solara should be easy to adapt to.
+In Solara the state is managed and stored on the server, and components are declaratively reusable
+---
 # Tutorial: Dash users

 Dash is quite different from Solara.
 In Dash, state lives in your browser, and via callbacks your app will change from 1 state to another.
 In Solara, the state lives on the server, and also state transitions happen at the server.